Add to collection

 Need to set fishing quotas

-In an interview with the Science Media Centre (SMC), Dr Angus McIntosh, Professor of Freshwater Ecology, University of Canterbury, said, “Eels are disproportionately important in New Zealand rivers because of their position at the top of the food web, so the imperilled state of longfin eel populations, highlighted in the PCE report, warrants action.
-It is concerning that some of the best evidence for longfin declines, a widespread and substantial reduction in their distribution, has not been given due weight in setting harvest quotas.
+In an interview with the Science Media Centre (SMC), Dr Angus McIntosh, Professor of Freshwater Ecology, University of Canterbury, said, “Eels are disproportionately important in New Zealand rivers because of their position at the top of the food web, so the imperilled state of longfin eel populations20, highlighted in the PCE report, warrants action.
+It is concerning that some of the best evidence21 for longfin declines, a widespread and substantial reduction in their distribution, has not been given due weight in setting harvest quotas.

 “I hope the agencies responsible for eel management implement the Commissioner’s recommendations.
 However, I’m concerned that the hamstrung state of the Department of Conservation, being further exacerbated by the current round of job cuts, will prevent it from doing so.”

-Dr Roger Young, a freshwater ecologist from the Cawthron Institute, said the consistent lack of the smallest eels in samples from throughout the country is particularly concerning.
+Dr Roger Young, a freshwater ecologist22 from the Cawthron Institute, said the consistent lack of the smallest eels in samples from throughout the country is particularly concerning.
 “However, it is possible that this result may be influenced to some extent by the sampling method that has been used; electric fishing is generally less effective at catching very small eels.
-Despite this, I think the multiple lines of evidence indicating a decline in the eel population is compelling.”
+Despite this, I think the multiple lines of evidence indicating a decline in the eel population23 is compelling.”

 However, Dave Allen, Director of Aquatic Natural Resources Ltd, said the available evidence does “not provide a reasonable rationale to stop fishing completely, and there are more moderate options to further restrict fishing, while still ensuring sustainability, which are not entertained as a potential outcome” [for example, reducing catch limits].